-Our plan for 2021 is to continue to add and deploy new SaaS customers, expand to new work processes and new sites within our existing customer base, transition existing customers onto our SaaS platform and continue to build out Kneat Gx towards its vision.
+Our plan for the rest of 2021 is to continue to add and deploy new SaaS customers, expand to new work processes and new sites within our existing customer base, further develop the Kneat Gx platform, continue to build our company structure and leverage our partner relationships to help expand our global reach.

-(s) "Eddie Ryan" Eddie Ryan, CEO kneat.com, inc. Year ended December 31, 2020
+(s) "Eddie Ryan" Eddie Ryan, CEO

+kneat.com, inc.